KQFoo/real-time-weather-web/notes.md

 3 Click "REDIRECT" to redirect to the platform where chosen job posted on

-4 Click the job to trigger "About the job" to know more relevant info
+4 Click the job to trigger "About the job" (AI-generated) to know more relevant info

 5 Setting (Location, Certificate)
-  - Location (Miri, Sarawak, Malaysia)
+  - Location (e.g. Miri, Sarawak, Malaysia)
   - Certificate (Diploma, Degree, Not required)